-Pregnancy and the increase in hormones often trigger depression or worsen it for someone already experiencing it.
-It is the most frequently diagnosed mental condition resulting in the majority of prescription medications.
+Depression is the most frequently diagnosed mental health condition and can be triggered or worsened by the change in hormones during pregnancy.
 Duloxetine, or more frequently called Cymbalta, is a medication used to treat both depression and anxiety.

-- The treatment of generalized anxiety disorder.
-Generalized Anxiety Disorder is defined by the DSM-IV as excessive anxiety and worry, present more days than not, for at least 6 months.
+- Generalized anxiety disorder – Generalized Anxiety Disorder is defined by the DSM-IV as excessive anxiety and worry on more days than not, for at least 6 months.

-- The management of neuropathic pain associated with diabetic peripheral neuropathy.
+- Neuropathic pain associated with diabetic peripheral neuropathy

-Pregnancy Recommendation: Human data suggest risk in 3rd trimester
+Pregnancy Recommendation: Human data suggest there may be risk in the third trimester.

 Duloxetine Side Effects:

 - Rare (4%-2%): Blurred vision, anxiety, decreased libido, erectile dysfunction, delayed or failed ejaculation, anorgasmia, hot flashes.

 Pregnancy/Lactation Considerations: Duloxetine may have negative effects on the newborn, such as feeding challenges, continual crying, irritability, and hyperreflexia.
 It is unknown if this medication is distributed in breast milk.
 Breastfeeding is not recommended for mothers taking duloxetine.